mozilla/awsboxen/README.rst

     feedback on what's happening
   * Allow pointing to a custom awsboxen.json file, rather than always ready it out of the current directory.
+  * `awsboxen info <stack-name> <resource-name>` to get information about particular resources in the stack.
+May be useful for e.g. listing all the instances in an auto-scale group.
   * Add a "deploy --dry-run" command which prints a summary of the changes that will be made, and highlights any potential downtime or destruction of existing resources.